Double-strand break repair model: In higher eukaryotes and yeast cells

 It is said that the favoured pathway in a particular situations is also largely dependent on the species of the cell, the cell type, and cell cycle phases; and are all modulated and triggered by different upstream regulatory proteins.
 As compared to higher eukaryotes, yeast cells have adopted HR as the main repair pathway for DSB.
-Imprecise NHEJ, the primary pathway for NHEJ to repair "dirty" ends due to IR, was found to be inefficent at repairing DSB in yeast cells.
+Imprecise NHEJ, the primary pathway for NHEJ to repair "dirty" ends due to IR, was found to be inefficient at repairing DSB in yeast cells.
 It was hypothesized that this inefficiency as compared to mammalian cells is due to the lack of three vital NHEJ proteins, including DNA-PKcs, BRCA1, and Artemis.
 Contrary to yests, higher eukaryotes has a much higher frequency and efficiency at adopting NHEJ pathways.
 Research hypothesize that this is due to the higher eukaryote's larger genome size, as it means that more NHEJ related proteins are encoded for NHEJ repair pathways; and a larger genome implies a challenging obstacle to find a homologous template for HR.